Platypus survey methods (pros and cons)

 • Requires the water surface to be visible from vantage points along the bank (unless sightings are recorded from a boat or raft).

-Most useful application: This is the technique of choice for cost-effective platypus mapping and monitoring (especially in the case of reasonably large water bodies that are regularly visited by people).
+Most useful application: This is a very cost-effective choice for platypus mapping and monitoring, especially for reasonably large water bodies that are regularly visited by people.

 Photo courtesy of J. Gwyther